I read that Consciousness is the one who is not real and the Universe is alone, dancing with the stars...

 Time seems so slow when it comes to launching a spacecraft to a faraway destination.
 It took 41 years for Voyager 2 to reach the outskirts of the heliosphere across time and space.
 We’re told that time is a convenient tool used to view the Universe and that the Universe might be a “global coordination” whose underlying structure is nonlocal across both time and space.
 But like a House of cards made of two colors, one color being Time, the other being Space, if Space is removed, wouldn’t the entire House come tumbling down?
 And if we only knew of the boundary conditions of the Universe, would the beginning and the end be superposed on each other in a chain of manifold cycles run through by a complex information system that reboots at every transition stage?
 Time is perceived through an infinite number of ontic states that carry information from the past to the future.
-Without an end and a beginning, the process itself leaves us with an impossible task of finding meaning to a communication complexity universe in a state of limbo.
+Without an end and a beginning, the process itself leaves us with the impossible task of finding meaning to a communication complexity universe in a state of limbo.

 ...the actual initial state of the world is chosen arbitrarily and the allowed kinematical set is then simply equal to the maximal set of states into which this state can be taken by allowed dynamical evolutions